Australia to reopen to vaccinated tourists, two years after international border shut

 The announcement comes as a boost to Australia’s struggling tourism industry and marks the latest phase in a gradual easing of the restrictions that split some families and left tens of thousands of Australians stranded around the world.

-For the first 18 months of the pandemic, Australia barred almost all visitors and required returning citizens to pay for two weeks in hotel quarantine.
-Caps on returning Australians meant that tens of thousands were stuck overseas.
+For the first 18 months of the pandemic, Australia barred almost all visitors and required returning citizens and residents to pay for two weeks of costly hotel quarantine.
+Caps on returning Australians meant that tens of thousands were stuck overseas, unable to see ailing loved ones or attend weddings or funerals.
 Australians also needed to receive an exemption to leave the country.

+Australia left thousands of citizens stranded abroad in the pandemic.
+But it let the French rugby team in.

 Restrictions were lifted for vaccinated Australians in November after the country doubly inoculated 80 percent of its eligible population.
 International students, some foreign workers and family members of citizens and permanent residents were allowed to return starting in mid December, despite an omicron outbreak causing one of the world’s sharpest spikes in infections.